Torch Lake AOC

 Beneficial Use Impairments

-An interim success of remediation and restoration work is removing Beneficial Use Impairments.
+An interim success of remediation and restoration work is removing Beneficial Use Impairments (BUIs).
 BUIs are designations given by the International Joint Commission, representing different types of significant environmental degradation.
 BUIs are removed when sufficient environmental health improvements have been demonstrated through monitoring.
 The list below shows which BUIs have been removed, and which remain.
 Once all BUIs are removed, the process of delisting the AOC can begin.

 - Restrictions on Fish and Wildlife Consumption